List of Marvel Comics characters: S: Scramble

 Scramble (Lionel Jeffries), also known as Scramble the Mixed-Up Man, is a character appearing in American comic books published by Marvel Comics.
 Specifically, he was an enemy of Alpha Flight, but for a brief time he was alternately their ally.
 Scramble is the brother of Madison Jeffries.
 Scramble first appeared in Alpha Flight #30 (February 1986) and was created by Bill Mantlo and Mike Mignola.

 Lionel Jeffries and his older brother Madison Jeffries were mutants: Madison with the ability to alter metallic surfaces and Lionel able to manipulate organic matter.
 Lionel utilized his power to become a successful surgeon, and later both he and Madison were among the many thousands of Canadians to enlist in the United States Army during the Vietnam War.
 Madison, who loathed being a mutant, served as a mechanic, whereas Lionel craved the opportunity to use his powers for good as a medic.
 However, Lionel's inability to resurrect many of his fellow soldiers after an explosion dismembered their squad caused him to go insane, and Madison had to use his own powers to assist in restraining him.

 In the years following the war, Madison had his brother committed to Montreal General Hospital, before joining Alpha Flight.
-Lionel later goes insane and becomes a villain before Madison manipulates him into using his powers to heal his mind.
+Lionel later goes insane and becomes a villain.
+However, Madison manipulates him into using his powers to heal his mind.

 Scramble eventually headed the New Life Clinic, an organization that medically assisted Alpha Flight on several occasions, becoming a strong ally of the team in the process.
 However, gradually, his madness began to return, and he began a secret campaign to create a race of genetic superhumans before Madison kills him.

+Scrambler

+Scrambler (Kim Il Sung) is a mutant supervillain appearing in American comic books published by Marvel Comics, debuting in Uncanny X-Men #210 (October 1986) by Chris Claremont, John Romita Jr. and Dan Green.
+Scrambler is a member of the mercenary group, the Marauders.

+Scrambler joined the Marauders during the events of "Mutant Massacre", "Inferno", and "Messiah Complex", the latter of which sees him lose his hands and retire from supervillainy.

+Scrambler is a mutant with the ability to disrupt any system with his touch, including living systems, machines, and fields of energy.